wapcaplet/kelp/README.md

     $ rake rcov

 This will write an HTML report to `coverage/index.html`.
+Finally, there are some Cucumber self-tests included, mainly for testing the `kelp_steps.rb` file used by the Rails generator.
+Run via:

+    $ cucumber

+This self-test is a single scenario that exercises scenarios in `examples/sinatra_app/features`, and ensures that they perform as expected.

 Future plans
 ------------

-* Write Cucumber integration tests
+* Generator for Rails 3
 * Support other stuff besides Capybara
-* Turn the project into a proper Rails plugin, with generators

 Copyright